How to Spend 2 Days in Tucson, AZ (Weekend Itinerary + Map)

 Are you planning your trip to Tucson last minute?

-If youʻre booking your trip to Tucson last minute, we have you covered.
+If youʻre booking your trip to Tucson last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-4. Oasis tour of Tucson (explores Mount Lemmon)
+3. Oasis tour of Tucson (explores Mount Lemmon – day trip option)

 🚗 Visiting Arizona independently?
 Be sure to book your rental car ahead of time to ensure availability!

-Known for having 350 days of sun each year, Tucson is every summer lover’s paradise and you will find many things to do in Tucson during any season, regardless of the sweltering, summer heat!
+Known for having 350 days of sun each year, Tucson is a dream and you will find many things to do in Tucson during any season, regardless of the sweltering, summer heat!

 In Tucson, you can check out the city’s art, Southwestern heritage, and the Sonoran Desert.
 Don’t forget to visit some of the restaurants to try out the delicious cuisine (it has some of the nation’s best)!